-Currently there is no public market for our ordinary shares or ADSs.
-We have applied to have our ADSs representing Class A ordinary shares listed on the NASDAQ under the symbol "CIH."
+Share registrar for our ordinary shares Maples Fund Services (Cayman) Limited practicable applied to have our ADSs representing Class A ordinary shares listed on the NASDAQ under the symbol "CIH."
 We expect that our ordinary shares not represented by ADSs will not be listed on any stock exchange or quoted for trading on any over-the-counter trading system.